🔍 공개 퀴즈 검색

 1. What they already know, what needs explaining, and common misconceptions ✓

-2. Only their age
+2. Only their age and grade level

-3. Nothing
+3. Nothing specific about their background

-4. Their favorite subjects
+4. Their favorite subjects in school

 What does it mean if your audience is 'opposed' to your position?

-2. They disagree with your view ✓
+1. They disagree with your view or position ✓

-3. They're always angry or upset
+3. They are always angry or hostile

 How should you approach a supportive audience?

-1. Ignore them completely
+1. Ignore them and focus on opponents

-3. Reinforce beliefs and motivate action ✓
+2. Reinforce beliefs and motivate action ✓

-4. Provide basic information only
+4. Provide only basic introductory information

 How should you approach a neutral audience?

-2. Don't provide any evidence
+2. Avoid providing any evidence or facts

-3. Assume they always agree
+3. Assume they already agree with you

 4. Present strong case with compelling evidence ✓